Terance Mann: Los Angeles Clippers (2019–2025)

 Mann was drafted with the 48th pick of the 2019 NBA draft by the Los Angeles Clippers.
 He played for the Clippers in the 2019 NBA Summer League.
 On July 9, 2019, the Clippers announced that they had signed Mann.
 On October 24, 2019, Mann made his NBA debut, coming off the bench in a 141–122 win over the Golden State Warriors with a rebound.
 On March 18, 2020, the Clippers announced that Mann had undergone surgery to repair a ligament in his right hand.
 On August 14, 2020, in a game against the Oklahoma City Thunder, Mann recorded a then-career-high 25 points, 14 rebounds and nine assists in 42 minutes.

 During the 2021 Western Conference Semifinals, with Kawhi Leonard being injured, Mann was put in the starting lineup.
 In game 6, Mann dropped a career-high 39 points on 7-of-10 shooting from three-point range in a 131–119 victory, sparking a 25-point comeback and leading the Clippers to the Western Conference Finals for the first time in franchise history.

+On October 12, 2021, Mann signed a two-year, $22 million contract extension.

 On January 15, 2023, Mann scored a season-high 31 points during a 121–100 win over the Houston Rockets.

-On September 27, 2024, Mann agreed to a three–year, $47 million contract extension with the Clippers.
+On September 27, 2024, Mann agreed to a three-year, $47 million contract extension with the Clippers.

 Atlanta Hawks (2025)

 On February 6, 2025, Mann and Bones Hyland were traded to the Atlanta Hawks in exchange for guard Bogdan Bogdanović, and three second-round draft picks.
-On February 26, 2025, Mann recorded 13 points, 4 rebounds, and 4 assists while coming off the bench in a 131-109 loss against the Miami Heat.
-On March 10, 2025, Mann would have of his best games with the Hawks in which he recorded a team high 19 points along with 6 rebounds and 4 assists in 33 minutes of action off the bench in a 132-123 win against the Philadelphia 76ers.
-On April 13, 2025, during the final game of the regular season, Mann was put in the starting lineup for the first time as a member of the Hawks in which he tied his team high 19 points, 4 assists, and 3 rebounds in a 117-105 win against the Orlando Magic.
+On February 26, 2025, Mann recorded 13 points, 4 rebounds and 4 assists while coming off the bench in a 131–109 loss against the Miami Heat.
+On March 10, 2025, Mann would have of his best games with the Hawks in which he recorded a team-high 19 points along with 6 rebounds and 4 assists in 33 minutes of action off the bench in a 132–123 win against the Philadelphia 76ers.
+On April 13, 2025, during the final game of the regular season, Mann was put in the starting lineup for the first time as a member of the Hawks in which he tied his team-high 19 points, while recording 4 assists and 3 rebounds in a 117–105 win against the Orlando Magic.

 Brooklyn Nets (2025–present)

-On July 7, 2025, Mann and the draft rights to Drake Powell (the 22nd pick in the 2025 NBA draft) were traded to the Brooklyn Nets in a three-team trade that sent Kristaps Porziņģis and a second-round pick to the Hawks, and Georges Niang and a second-round pick to the Boston Celtics.
+On July 7, 2025, Mann and the draft rights to Drake Powell (the 22nd pick in the 2025 NBA draft) were traded to the Brooklyn Nets in a three-team trade that sent the Boston Celtics' Kristaps Porziņģis and a second-round pick to the Hawks, and Georges Niang and a second-round pick to the Celtics.